Skip to main content

 A guide to open access; understanding what it is, why it's important, and what you can do.

-For authors to archive their work in a repository they must retain the appropriate copyright permissions.
-Authors publishing in traditional journals often relinquish their rights to control the dissemination of and access to their work.
-Many publishers already have established policies permitting authors to archive their work as a part of their standard publishing agreement.
-Authors may consult SHERPA/RoMEO to determine a publisher's standard policy for self-archiving.
+If you want to publicly post your work (whether in a repository, your website, or even sites like Academia.edu or Research Gate), you must retain the appropriate copyright permissions.
+Traditional journals often require authors to transfer most or all of their copyrights as part of the publication agreement.
+However, many publishers do have established policies that allow authors to archive their work as a part of their standard publishing agreement.
+SHERPA/RoMEO is an excellent resource to help you determine a publisher's standard policy for self-archiving.

 Repositories